ufal/mtmonkey/install/README.md

 -------------------------------

-* If you need the application server to be started and updated on the machine startup, add the file `mtmonkey` from this directory to `/etc/init.d` and link it to the individual runlevels as the very last service to be started.
+* If you need the application server to be started and updated on the machine startup, copy the file `mtmappserver_init` from this directory to `/etc/init.d` and link it to the individual runlevels as the very last service to be started.
 Then prepare a directory for startup logs (as root!):